 We can support trading venues and Systematic Internalisers (SIs) with the reference data required in their daily reports to National Competent Authorities detailing all instruments admitted to trading or that were traded, including where orders or quotes were placed through its system.

-Our Best Execution service utilizes Continuous Evaluated Pricing to provide a trade-by-trade measure of relative execution quality.
+Our Best Execution service utilising Continuous Evaluated Pricing to provide a trade-by-trade measure of relative execution quality.
 The score is a percentile rank of trade vs. comparable transactions in the marketplace.
 The best execution calculator can be used as a pre-trade screen for proposed trade prices or as the basis for post-trade review and exception handling for assessments of scores that fall outside of pre-set thresholds.